 Alluring treasures that symbolize love, royalty, and power, diamonds have fascinated us for millennia.
 Nicknamed “tears of the gods” by Greeks and Romans, these incredible gemstones are formed hundreds of miles beneath the earth’s surface.
 Some are pushed upward by magma, working their way into accessible regions.
 In some places, diamonds make their way out onto open ground.

 We’ve covered many of the most famous diamonds in the past including the Hope Diamond, the Koh-I-Noor Diamond, and others.
-This time, we decided to take a look at some large, unique diamond finds, focusing on a handful of interesting, unexpected discoveries that you may not have heard of.
+This time, we decided to take a look at some large, unique diamond finds, focusing on a handful of interesting, unexpected discoveries right here in the United States that you may not have heard of.
 Enjoy!

 The Caro Avenger is a 3.72 carat yellow diamond that was discovered by Miranda Hollingshead in August of 2019.
 Miranda was visiting Crater of Diamonds State Park in Arkansas.
 She hadn’t yet started to search for diamonds; instead, she was sitting in the shade watching a YouTube video that covered the finer points of finding diamonds on the ground.
 When she glanced up from the video, she saw something sparkly mixed in with some rocks.